A YOUNG Post Office worker who cheated her bosses out of £8,000 has been spared jail.

 The court heard that Chrystal had been employed as a clerk at the Wigan Lane sub-post office and general store for 18 months at the time an investigation began.

 It was found that between May 17 and August 2 a total of 235 postage labels had been created, causing a cash surplus of between £200-£300 a week.
-This worked out at about £8,000 for the period of her dishonesty.
+This worked out at about £8,000 for the period of

 When interviewed, Chrystal said that rejected labels had occurred accidentally when she was busy.
 She said they were normally stored on the premises but only 24 were found.